B-chandru/rest_Api/README.md

   POST http://localhost:5000/app/
 ```

-for posting the json formate should be
+for post request  the json formate should be like this :

 ```bash